From Rookie to Pro: Social Engineering LLMs for Automated Vulnerability Exploitation in Enterprise Software: Conclusion

 \section{Conclusion}

 Our work demonstrates that LLMs can reliably transform public CVE disclosures into functional exploits, even when operated by individuals with no cybersecurity expertise.
-Using our proposed RSA (Role-assignment, Scenario-pretexting, Action-solicitation) strategy, we achieved a 100\% success rate across eight real-world Odoo vulnerabilities, with exploits ranging from unauthenticated SQL injection to privilege escalation.
+Using our proposed RSA (Role-assignment, Scenario-pretexting, Action-solicitation) strategy, we successfully exploited eight real-world Odoo vulnerabilities, at least one model successful for each, with exploits ranging from unauthenticated SQL injection to privilege escalation.
 These generated scripts enabled full database exfiltration, persistent backdoor creation, and systemic compromise.

 Our findings challenge long-standing security assumptions: authentication requirements and vulnerability complexity no longer provide meaningful protection when LLMs can synthesize multi-step workflows.
 Human evaluation confirms that non-experts can weaponize CVEs with minimal interaction cost, collapsing the traditional skill barrier.